Hamiltonian circle actions with minimal fixed sets: Introduction

+We are interested in addressing the analogous questions for symplectic manifolds.
+Because extra tools are available in this case, we hope to be able to relax the restrictions on $M$ and still draw stronger conclusions.
+More precisely, let the circle $S^1$ act on a compact symplectic manifold $(M,\omega)$ with moment map $\phi \colon M \to \R$.
+Since $M$ is compact and symplectic, $ H^{2i}(M;\R) \neq 0$ for all $i$ such that $0 \leq 2i \leq \dim(M).$ Since $\phi$ is a Morse-Bott function and its critical set is the fixed set $M^{S^1}$, this implies that

 where the sum is over all fixed components.
+We say that the fixed components have {\bf minimal dimension} if

+A priori, this assumption does not seem terribly restrictive.
+For example, if $H^*(M;\R) = H^*(\CP^n;\R)$, then $M$ has fixed components of minimal dimension, but the converse is false; see Lemma~\ref{index} and Remark~\ref{compare}.
+Nevertheless, we are interested in answering the following questions:

+\begin{questions} Consider a Hamiltonian circle action on a compact symplectic manifold $(M,\omega)$ with fixed components of minimal dimension. \begin{itemize} \item [(a)] Is $b_{2i+1}(M) = 0$ for all $i$?
+Is $H^*(M;\Z)$ torsion free? \item [(b)] Can we list all possible cohomology rings $H^*(M;\Z)$? \item [(c)] Are the Chern classes\footnote{See \S\ref{background} for the definition of the Chern classes of a symplectic manifold.} $c_i(M)$ determined by the cohomology ring $H^*(M;\Z)$? \item [(d)] Do the normal representations at the fixed points always agree with those of some ``standard" circle actions? \end{itemize} \end{questions}

+In the case that $M$ is $6$-dimensional, all four questions are answered affirmatively in \cite{T}; see Remark~\ref{compare}.
+Partial results also follow from \cite{Dej, Yo77, Ma3, Ah, AO}.
+Additionally, if $M$ is $6$-dimensional and the fixed set is discrete then $M$ is equivariantly symplectomorphic to some well-known K\"ahler example with additional symmetries \cite{Mc}.
+Similarly, Morton has answered all four questions affirmatively whenever a torus $T$ acts on $M$ so that $M$ is a GKM space and $\dim T \geq \frac{1}{4} \dim M$ \cite{Mo}.
+Finally, under the above assumptions, let $k$ be the largest integer that divides $c_1(M) \in H^2(M;\Z)$.
+If the fixed set is discrete then \cite{Mu, Ha} imply that $k \leq n + 1$; moreover, if $k = n+1$ or if $k = n$ and $n \neq 1$ is odd, then the normal representations at the fixed points agree with those of one of the standard actions on $\CP^n$ or $\Tilde G_2(\R^{n+2})$, the Grassmannian of oriented two-planes in $\R^{n+2}$, respectively.

-In this paper, we consider the case that the fixed set has the smallest possible number of components, {\em and} these components have the smallest possible dimension.
+In this paper, we answer the questions above in the case that the fixed set has the smallest possible number of components -- two.
 More concretely, we assume that $M^{S^1}$ has exactly two components, $X$ and $Y$, and that $\dim(X) + \dim(Y) = \dim(M) - 2$.
-It is easy to see that $\CP^n$, the complex projective space of lines in $\C^{n+1}$, admits a Hamiltonian circle action satisfying these assumptions; if $n$ is odd then $\Gt_2(\R^{n+2})$, the Grassmannian of oriented two-planes in $\R^{n+2}$, does as well.
-(See Examples~\ref{ex1} and \ref{ex2}.)
+It is easy to see that $\CP^n$ admits a Hamiltonian circle action satisfying these assumptions; if $n \neq 1$ is odd then $\Tilde G_2(\R^{n+2})$ does as well; see Examples~\ref{ex1} and \ref{ex2}.

-Our first main theorem in this paper is that, under the above assumptions, the cohomology ring $H^*(M;\Z)$ and Chern classes\footnote{See \S\ref{background} for the definition of the Chern class of a symplectic manifold.} $c(M)$ of $M$ are identical to those of one of these two spaces.
+Our first main theorem is that, under the above assumptions, the integral cohomology ring and the total Chern class of $M$ are isomorphic to those of one of these two manifolds.
+(By Proposition~\ref{C}, the same claims hold for the {\em equivariant} cohomology ring and total Chern class.)